What can I do? What can I say?Help me understand what you're going throughStories of Support

 Learn about the most common breast cancer treatments - surgery, radiation therapy, chemotherapy, hormone therapy and targeted therapy.
 Learn about the pros and cons of each.
 Choosing a treatment is as much a personal decisions as it is a medical one.

-Being well-informed is important for understanding and fighting breast cancer, Here we provide you with a complete list of the websites found throughout Understanding Breast Cancer.
+Being well-informed is important for understanding and fighting breast cancer, Here we provide you with a complete list of the websites found throughout About Breast Cancer.
 We are pleased to offer these resources, but have no control over the content on these sites.

 Want a hard copy?
 Written for patients, these one-page easy-to-read fact sheets and booklets will help you better understand what your loved one is going through.

-Coping with a Cancer Diagnosis Talking with your Partner Talking with your Children Talking with your Doctor Getting the Support you Need Sexuality and Intimacy When the Diagnosis is Cancer End of Life Care Life After Treatment Follow-Up Medical Vocabulary
+Coping with a Cancer Diagnosis Talking with your Partner Talking with your Children Talking with your Doctor Getting the Support you Need Sexuality and Intimacy When the Diagnosis is Cancer End of Life Care Life After Treatment Follow-Up After Breast Cancer Treatment Medical Vocabulary

 View the complete list of our Facts for Life fact sheets.

 Check out our Co-Survivors: How to help those you care about cope with breast cancer brochure written just for you.
 This brochure helps family, friends, health care providers or colleagues recognize that they are co-survivors.
 Information regarding support and resources is included as well as a checklist of helpful ideas.

 Feeling overwhelmed?
-Call our breast care helpline at 1-877 GO Komen (1-877-465-6636) and talk with trained and caring staff.
+Call our breast care helpline at 1-877 GO KOMEN (1-877-465-6636) and talk with a trained and caring staff member.
 The helpline is available Monday through Friday from 9:00 a.m. to 10:00 p.m.
-EST and from 6:00 a.m. to 7:00 p.m.
+ET and from 6:00 a.m. to 7:00 p.m.
 PT.
-Our helpline provides free, professional support services to anyone with breast health and breast cancer concerns, including breast cancer patients and their families.
+Our helpline provides free, professional support services to anyone with breast health and breast cancer concerns, including breast cancer survivors and their families.

 We do not provide medical advice, make referrals to doctors or evaluate doctors, medical facilities or services.